The actors of the RNM

 The management of an environmental radioactivity monitoring network is the main mission of the ALQA.
 To perform this mission, analyzers of ambient radioactivity have been set up in the four Lorraine departments.
 The ALQA also has mobile or laboratory measuring equipment, so as to carry out radio-ecological studies.

-This organization was dissolved in August 2017, and has transferred all its assets (including its monitoring network) to ATMO Grand Est organisation.
+This organization was dissolved in August 2017,and has transferred all its assests (including its monitoring network) to ATMO Grand Est organization.

 Non-profit organization, certified by the french Directorate for Ecological transition and Territories cohesion for monitoring the air quality in the Grand Est region.

-The cessation of activities of ALQA, in 2017, lead to an assets transfer from ALQA to ATMO, in order to continue the diffusion of atmospheric measures.
-Consequently, ATMO henceforth profits of a dedicated network of radioactivity analysers, of mobiles machines and of laboratories.
+The cessation of activities of ALQA, in 2017, leads to an assets transfer, from ALQA to ATMO, in order to continuethe diffusion of athmospheric measures.
+Consequently, ATMO henceforth profits of a dedicated network of radioactivity analysers, of mobile machines, and of laboratories.

 Local Information Commissions (CLI) were set up in the 1980s around most of the nuclear installations by the County Councils.
 The CLIs have a general mission of monitoring, information and consultation in the field of nuclear safety, radiological protection and the impact of nuclear activities.
 At the national level, the ANCCLI federates the 36 existing CLIs in France and ensures the link between local concerns and national actions.